Hazebyte/CrateReloaded/docs/api/basic.md

 ## Next steps

-If you think this tutorial is enough, you may want to read the [plugin documentation](https://ci.hazebyte.com/job/CrateReloadedAPI/javadoc/).
+If you think this tutorial is enough, you may want to read the [API documentation](https://hazebyte.github.io/CrateReloadedAPI/).
 Otherwise, check the sidebar under API for links to more tutorials.